Request a Demo

 • Customer or partner systems within the supply chain

-A future-proof PIM architecture is flexible and allows new integrations to be added easily.
+A future-proof PIM architecture is flexible and can easily add new integrations.

-How do product data flows work between PIM, ERP and other systems?
+How do product data flows move between PIM, ERP, and other systems?

-To make PIM and ERP work effectively together, it is crucial to clearly define where data is managed and how it flows between systems.
+For PIM and ERP to work well together, it's important to clearly define where data is managed and how it flows between systems.

-• The ERP owns item structure, SKUs, base attributes, pricing and logistics data
+• The ERP system owns article structure, SKUs, basic attributes, prices, and logistics data

-• The PIM owns commercial product information, enriched attributes, classifications, media and channel-specific content
+• A PIM owns commercial product information, enriched attributes, classifications, media, and channel-specific content

-Data usually flows once from the ERP to the PIM for structuring and enrichment.
-From the PIM, product information is then distributed to webshops, marketplaces, catalogs, partners and sometimes back to the ERP for enriched fields.
+Data typically flows once from the ERP to the PIM for structuring and enrichment.
+From the PIM, product information is then distributed to webshops, marketplaces, catalogs, partners, and sometimes back to the ERP for enriched fields.

-By clearly separating responsibilities, organizations avoid duplicate entry, data conflicts and unclear ownership.
+By clearly separating these responsibilities, you avoid duplicate entry, data conflicts, and unclear ownership.

 Integrations as a strategic foundation

-Integrations between PIM, ERP and other systems are more than technical connections.
-They determine how scalable and future-proof the digital landscape is.
+Integrations between PIM, ERP, and other systems are more than technical connections.
+They determine how scalable and future-proof your digital landscape is.

-Without a clear integration strategy, organizations often end up with isolated point solutions.
-This leads to manual work, data silos and limited flexibility when new channels, countries or systems need to be added.
+Without clear integrations, disconnected point solutions often emerge.
+This leads to manual work, data silos, and limited flexibility when new channels, countries, or systems are added.

 A strategic integration approach ensures that:

-• New sales channels can be connected faster
+• New sales channels are connected more quickly

 • Multiple ERP systems or webshops can be supported

-• Product data remains centrally managed, even during growth or acquisitions
+• Product data remains centrally managed, even as the organization grows or acquires new companies

-This prevents the PIM itself from becoming a new bottleneck in the IT landscape.
+This prevents the PIM system itself from becoming a new bottleneck in your IT landscape.

-When comparing PIM and ERP, several assumptions frequently appear:
+When comparing PIM and ERP, several assumptions come up frequently:

-How to determine if your organization is ready for PIM
+How do you determine if your organization is ready for a PIM?

-An organization is often ready for a PIM when several of the following signals apply:
+An organization is often ready for a PIM when multiple of the following signals are recognizable:

-• Product data is spread across multiple systems and files
+• Product data is scattered across multiple systems and files

-• Updating product information takes a lot of time
+• Changes to product information take a lot of time

 • Marketing and sales work with different versions of product data

-• Adding new channels or markets is difficult
+• New channels or markets are difficult to connect

 • Data quality is becoming increasingly important within the supply chain

-A PIM helps manage this complexity by introducing structure, ownership and scalability.
+A PIM helps make this complexity manageable by introducing structure, ownership, and scalability.

 PLGGR within this landscape

-This reduces the need for additional systems, simplifies management and ensures that product information and media remain synchronized across all channels.
+This prevents the need for additional systems, simplifies management, and ensures that product information and media remain synchronized across all channels.

 Conclusion

-For organizations aiming to professionalize product data management and build a future-proof foundation, the combination of PIM, ERP and well-designed integrations is essential.
+For organizations that want to professionalize their product data and set it up in a future-proof manner, the combination of PIM, ERP, and well-thought-out integrations forms an essential foundation.